EducationalTestingService/factor_analyzer/README.rst

 The matrix of weights, or factor loadings, generated from an EFA model describes the underlying relationships between each variable and the latent factors.
-Typically, a number of factors (K) is selected such that is substantially smaller than the number of variables.
+Typically, a number of factors (K) is selected such that it is substantially smaller than the number of variables.
 The factor analysis model can be estimated using a variety of standard estimation methods, including but not limited to OLS, minres, or MLE.